MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-inspect-states.md

 <!-- Elements tool: Styles pane: Toggle Element State -->
-## Check accessibility during all states of elements, such as contrast during hover

-### Using state simulation in the Styles pane to simulate the hover state of an animated menu item
+## Using state simulation in the Styles pane to simulate the hover state of an animated menu item

 To check accessibility during all states of elements, such as text-color contrast during the hover state: in the **Styles** pane within the **Elements** tool, use the **\:hov** (**Toggle Element State**) button, which displays the **Force element state** group of checkboxes.